Hierarchical Message-Passing Graph Neural Networks: Related Work

-\textbf{Hierarchical representation GNNs.} Inspired by convolutional neural networks (CNNs), in recent years some studies further generalise the pooling mechanism of CNNs to GCNs for hierarchical representation learning~\cite{YYMRHL18,HLLLL19,HZWWT19,GJ19,RST20}.
-However, most of them, such as \textsc{DiffPool}~\cite{YYMRHL18}, \textsc{SagPool}~\cite{HLLLL19}, ASAP and \textsc{StructPool}~\cite{RST20}, are designed for graph classification tasks, rather than learning node embeddings, hence they cannot be directly applied to node-level tasks, such as node classification and link prediction.
-H-GCN~\cite{HZWWT19} introduces a graph coarsening layer to merge nodes with the same structural equivalence together as well as a refining layer to restore the original topological structure, in order to generate node embeddings. g-U-Nets~\cite{GJ19} defines a gPool layer to adaptively form a smaller graph based on nodes' scalar projection values to incorporate global topological information.
-In spite of the success of H-GCN and g-U-Nets on producing graph-level embeddings, they cannot model the hierarchical semantics and their correlation behind the graph.
-HARP~\cite{CPHS18} and LouvainNE~\cite{BMDGM20} are two unsupervised network embedding approaches that adopt a hierarchical structure, but they do not support the unsupervised training paradigm to optimise for specific tasks and they cannot be applied with inductive settings.
+\textbf{Hierarchical representation GNNs.} In recent years, some studies generalise the pooling mechanism of computer vision~\cite{RFB15} to GNNs for graph representation learning~\cite{YYMRHL18,HLLLL19,GJ19,RST20,LKALSBA20,LCZT20,RW21}.
+However, most of them, such as \textsc{DiffPool}~\cite{YYMRHL18}, \textsc{AttPool}~\cite{HLLLL19} and ASAP~\cite{RST20}, are designed for graph classification tasks rather than learning node representations to capture long-range dependencies and multi-resolution semantics.
+Thus they cannot be directly applied to node-level tasks. \textsc{g-U-Net}~\cite{GJ19} defines a similarity-based pooling operator to construct the hierarchical structure, and GXN~\cite{LCZT20} designs another infomax pooling operator, they implement bottom-up and top-down operations.
+Despite the success of \textsc{g-U-Net} and GXN in producing graph-level representations, they cannot model the multi-grained semantics and realise long-range message-passing.
+HARP~\cite{CPHS18} and LouvainNE~\cite{BMDGM20} are two unsupervised network representation approaches that adopt a hierarchical structure, but they do not support the supervised training paradigm to optimise for specific tasks, and they cannot be applied with inductive settings.

-\textbf{Global attentive GNNs.} To generate node embeddings with global attention, two solutions were proposed recently.
-P-GNNs~\cite{YYL19} incorporate a novel global information aggregation mechanism, which firstly samples the graph into several anchor-sets and learn a non-linear distance-weighted aggregation scheme over the anchor-sets based on the distance of a given target node to each anchor set.
-FDGNN~\cite{GM20} leverages a recurrent neural network to represent each input graph within a dynamic system to generate graph embedding.
-However, P-GNNs sacrifice the ability of existing GNNs on inductive node-wise tasks and the anchor-set sampling operation brings a high computational cost for large-size graphs.
-The versatility of FDGNN in node embeddings remains to be explored.
-Owing to limitations of existing GNNs, our proposed HC-GNN aims at efficiently encoding comprehensive global information and hierarchical semantics to generate node embeddings while maintaining all the benefits of flat message-passing GNNs.